-In March of each year, announcements are made via radio, newspapers, church bulletins, social media, and school communication that registration for the following school year will take place at a meeting the last week of April.
+In January of each year, announcements are made via radio, newspapers, church bulletins, social media, and school communication that registration for the following school year will take place at a meeting in February.
 Reminders are sent out via the above sources as long as openings remain.
 The class lists are compiled with busing information given to our bus supervisor.
 Parents are notified of class arrangements and pertinent information through our school web page and by mail in August.